hapax/hapax.github.io/assets/simple-physics.md

 billion, and also know the population (30 million or so), we see this corresponds to `$`1000 per person.
-Since the government typically spends thousands of dollars per student on public education (let alone everything else!) this number is too low.
+Since the government typically spends thousands of dollars per student on public education (let alone roads, healthcare, defense, etc) this number is clearly too low.

 *Web of facts.* Aliens cannot sanity check because they don't know enough about our world.